 - Dove: I’d like to discuss a long term committed relationship.

 Let’s say I am attracted to Fuliana.
 I write that I am interested in a work date, a play date, and cuddle date.
 When I get my results back I find out that she is just interested in a play date (or perhaps she was interested in a hot sex date, but since I was not interested, I don’t find out).
 We are just informed of our matching desires.
 No rejection, no fear.

 The overall result is for many people is that they have at least some information about various different levels of social contact people want to have with then.
 It is a collection of invitations, which come with no obligation.

 You of course need someone who you trust to read the ballots and make the matches and then never tell anyone about these combinations.
-We have Kathryn who plays this roll which is affectionately referred to as “iron lips.”
-[You might hire a trusted outsider for this role, so that no one in the community has to be the moderator or not participate in the game.]
+We have Kathryn who plays this role which is affectionately referred to as “iron lips.”
+[You might hire a trusted outsider for this role, so that no one in the community has to be either the moderator or choose to not participate in the game.]